OneBlack333/ML_Projects/AI-Driven Telecom Churn Forecasting/readme.md

 18) MonthlyCharges: The amount charged to the customer monthly.
 19) TotalCharges: Total amount charged to the customer.
 20) Churn: Whether the customer has left the company (Yes or No).
--- Yes means the customer has left the company (they churned).
+a) Yes means the customer has left the company (they churned).
--- No means the customer is still with the company (they did not churn).
+b) No means the customer is still with the company (they did not churn).

 Note: After encoding fetures gets incresase